gnemtsov/ab-app/README.md

 ### Table data (rows property)

 Each table row is an object that holds the data of the table row.
-Object keys must be the same as **names** properties of the cols objects.
+Object keys must be the same as the **names** properties of the cols objects.

 For example
 ```jsx